Television licensing in the United Kingdom: History

 The radio-only licence was abolished on 1 February 1971, when it was £1–5s–0d (£1.25 in decimal UK currency) or the equivalent of £ at prices.

 On 1 April 1991, the BBC took over the administration of television licensing in the UK, assuming the responsibility of licence fee collection and enforcement.
 Since this date, the BBC has been the statutory authority for issuing television licences (before April 1991, the statutory authority was the UK Home Office), although the UK Government retains certain powers and responsibilities with regards to television licences.

 In July 2002, the BBC awarded Capita the contract to manage the television licensing system, replacing the Post Office (which had been renamed "Consignia" at this time).

-In January 2006 the Office of National Statistics classified the licence fee as a tax; previously it had been classified as a service charge.
+In January 2006, the Office of National Statistics classified the licence fee as a tax; previously it had been classified as a service charge.
 This was reversed in the 2016 charter renewal.

-From 2000 to 2009, the number of licences rose from 22.8 million to 24.9 million.
+From 2000-09, the number of licences rose from 22.8 million to 24.9 million.